CellChat

 "ECM-Receptor",

-Now that the database is linked to our dataset, we next must run the subsetData() function to filter the dataset to the signaling genes to save on computation.
+Now that the database is linked to our dataset, we need to run the subsetData() function to filter the dataset to the signaling genes to save on computation.

 # Subset step is required even if you have not filtered databset